CSCI-49900-Fall-2020/project-chatmanager/README.md

 - download the ruby packages that will generate a static site and track dependency gems:`gem install jekyll bundler`
 - install dependency gems: `bundle install`
 - run a local server to render the site on localhost:4000 `bundle exec jekyll serve`
-- after you are done with local testing, run this command to clean: `jekyll clean`
+- after you are done with local testing, run this command to clean: `buncle exec jekyll clean`
 - any changes make to the website only need to be merged to the repo branch gh-pages.
 Github Pages will automatically generate a static site from this branch